-Losing a dog to poisoning is devastating, especially when it is wholly avoidable if slug pellets are used properly, says David Tomlinson
+Losing a dog to poisoning is devastating, especially when it is wholly avoidable, says David Tomlinson

 Gundog insurance: Is buying gundog insurance for your lab or spaniel a necessary evil or a costly mistake?

-- Official figures suggest that about 10 dogs a year are known to be killed by slug pellets
+- Official figures report that about 10 dogs a year are known to be killed by slug pellets

-- The real figure is probably much higher, as vets may well treat a dog displaying symptoms of metaldehyde poisoning — metaldehyde is the highly toxic poison used in most slug baits — but have no proof that this was the cause of the dog’s sickness.
+- However the real figure is probably much higher, as vets may well treat a dog displaying symptoms of metaldehyde poisoning — metaldehyde is the highly toxic poison used in most slug baits — but have no proof that this was the cause of the dog’s sickness.

 - In these cases, the cause of death is usually described as possible or probable.